tybottorff/bottorffdocs/notes/literature_notes.md

  - *ARAD1* and *IL6* variants likely predict severe irAEs
 # Immunomediated colitis induced by nivolumab that mimics endoscopically and histologically an ulcerative colitis
  - case report
+# Immunoregulatory biomarkers of the remission phase in type 1 diabetes: miR-30d-5p modulates PD-1 expression and regulatory T cell expansion
+ - data from pediatric patients and NOD mice
 # Immunosensitivity mediated by downregulated AKT1-SKP2 induces anti-PD-1-associated thyroid immune injury
  - although female hormones suspected to cause susceptibility to immune injury, dividing female patients by age (to look at pre/post menopausal females) didn't yield any differences
 # Immunotherapy goes local: the central role of lymph nodes in driving tumor infiltration and efficacy